bampli/doc/docs/content/docs/cyclo/_index.md

 Also considering that the process stages do not have a one-time-and-done behavior, but a endlessly sequence, repeated for each new product during the working time.
 An asset always enters in a stage, is processed for some time and goes to the next stage.
 The process acts as n-stroke engine or n-pole generator, where "n" is the number of process stages.

-Consider also that the **Process** emphasizes the sustainability, as follows:
+The **Process** definition also emphasizes sustainability, as follows:

 - **The process consumes products of nature, and transform them into other products of nature**.